-All that said, I really think it is going to be the 53 that gets the most raves.
-It is just so light for its length and it has the capability of handling some very impressive fish.
-It carries a higher penny rating (32) than the Daiwa Kiyose 43M and MF, with which people have caught braggin' size rainbows and even pretty fair sized carp.
-It's just a penny shy of the Daiwa Enshou LT44SF, which I think is the best big water / big fish tenkara rod there is.
+The Keiryu Sawanobori is just so light for its length and it has the capability of handling some very impressive fish.
+The Keiryu Sawanobori 53 carries a higher penny rating (32) than the Daiwa Kiyose 43M-Y, with which people have caught braggin' size rainbows and even pretty fair sized carp.
+It's just a penny shy of the Daiwa Enshou LT44SF, which has been discontinued but which I think was the best big water / big fish tenkara rod until Daiwa intoduced the Expert LT H44.
 With the longer length and smoother casting, the Sawanobori 53 would be my choice over any tenkara rod when fishing a large stream or small river.

-One thing that definitely surprised me about all of the Suntech Keiryu
+One thing that definitely surprised me about the Suntech Keiryu

 Sawanobori rods is that they will cast a light size 3 line quite